Foundry Automation

 The Acieta team has implemented many foundry automation systems and understands the special requirements of this challenging environment.
 Here are some of the best-suited application areas:

 • MATERIAL HANDLING – Pouring molten metal takes a steady hand, and nothing is more stable than a robot.
 Optimized to deliver the same quantity every time, a die casting automation robot skims dross and ladles metal more steadily than any human, which eliminates turbulence and spills.
 The same goes for loading inserts and extracting solidified castings, where the die is cooling while open.
-A die cast robot can reach between dies too hot for a human — saving energy and reducing cycle time.
+Die casting robots can reach between dies too hot for a human — saving energy and reducing cycle time.

 • MATERIAL REMOVAL – Sprue: the unwanted runners, risers and flash — is inevitable in casting and must be removed before pieces move to downstream operations.
 Foundry robots can carry grinding wheels or other cutters to trim away this unwanted material, or could load cast shapes into a de-gating or trimming press.
 In a high-volume cell, one robot could unload and place the pieces while the second wields the cutter, or when volumes are lower, a single robot might do both jobs — changing tools, as needed.